laravelir/redirector/README.md

 #### Goals of this package:
 enable/disable www to non-www
 add slashed to end of all routes implements features of wordpress plugins like redirect-301, SEO Redirection Premium, safe-redirect-manager, Yoast seo Pro,  Rank Math

+add redis - file - Mysql - Mongodb engine Repository

 ## Testing